 The YMCA has developed clear policies and procedures for emergency management.
+If our child care centre is located in a school, the YMCA adopts the schools emergency management procedures.

-Home Child Care Providers roles and responsibilities are clearly outlined in the event of an emergency, the most important being that Providers will ensure that children are kept safe, are accounted for and are supervised at all times during an emergency situation.
+Our staff roles and responsibilities are clearly outlined in the event of an emergency, the most important being that staff will ensure that children are kept safe, are accounted for and are supervised at all times during an emergency situation.

-All YMCA Providers, students and volunteers are required to sign-off on the "Emergency Management Plan for Child Care" annually and when changes are made.
+All YMCA staff, students and volunteers are required to sign-off on the "Emergency Management Plan for Child Care" annually and when changes are made.

 If an emergency occurs, every attempt will be made to contact parent(s).
-If they can't be reached by telephone, parents will be informed by local radio/television stations, our website and/or social media postings.
+If they can't be reached by telephone, parents will be informed by local radio/television stations, our website, Weemarkable and/or social media postings.

-The YMCA conducts monthly and annual emergency drills so that the children and Providers are well-prepared in the event of an emergency.
+The YMCA conducts monthly and annual emergency drills so that the children and staff are well-prepared in the event of an emergency.